-151. SERVICE-LEARNING.

-Successful completion of a service-learning course, project, or opportunity, which must be pre-approved by the Trek Committee.
-Check with the Office of Global Engagement before beginning this requirement.
+151. SERVICE-LEARNING Successful completion of a service-learning course, project, or opportunity, which must be pre-approved by the Trek Committee.
+Check with the Office of Community Engagement before beginning this requirement.
 A minimum of 30 clock hours of approved service-learning is required to receive credit for the program.

-This course is designed to guide students to resources about the opportunities for service that exist in their community, help students discover and share their own skills, gifts and talents for service, as well as empower students to apply their own unique and positive impact on the greater community for social and economic development.
-Every semester.
+153. LEARNING THROUGH COMMUNITY This course is designed to guide students to resources about the opportunities for service that exist in their community, help students discover and share their own skills, gifts and talents for service, as well as empower students to apply their own unique and positive impact on the

-Career

-Applied experience in a workplace environment.
-The program or project must be approved by the Trek Committee and coordinated through the Office of Discernment.
+Career 250.
+CAREER EXPLORATION An exploration of career options.
+Corequisite of a college-approved course or program designed to satisfy the career requirement 251.
+INDEPENDENT CAREER EXPLORATION AND INTERNSHIPS Applied experience in a workplace environment.
+The program or project must be approved by the Trek Committee and coordinated through the Office of Career Services.
 A minimum of 80 hours in the workplace is required to satisfy the Career component of Trek.
+22 CADEED STDATEGIES